Salman Khan’s Midnight Birthday Bash: Salman Cuts Cake In Presence Of Media; Celebs Attend His Party

 Anil Kapoor arrived for the birthday bash of Salman Khan.
 Anil himself celebrated his birthday a few days back, on December 24th.
 Many celebs attended his birthday.

-Arbaaz Khan Attends His Brother's 53rd Birthday Bash
+Sohail Khan Attends His Brother's 53rd Birthday Bash

-Salman Khan's brother, Arbaaz Khan made it to Salman's midnight birthday bash.
+Salman Khan's brother, Sohail Khan made it to Salman's midnight birthday bash.

 Kriti Looks Pretty